vytas7/falcon-asgi-example/README.rst

 for the resource ``__init__.py``?

 An ASGI application server emits lifespan events such as application startup and shutdown.
 Could we instead initialize the Redis pool upon startup?

-Let's add the ``process_startup`` event to our Redis cache middleware:
+Let's implement the ``process_startup`` handler in our Redis cache middleware:

 .. code:: python